 Real estate investing can be an exhilarating endeavor full of both unlimited potential and inherent risk.
 But staying motivated while pursuing your investing goals can sometimes become difficult, and the race of real estate investment is along term one.
 This is particularly true when purchasing rental properties with cash.
 It may seem like a cash sale is the ideal way to buy rental properties, but this approach can actually have a negative impact on your personal motivation.
 Without the right amount of leverage in your real estate investments, you will probably experience difficulty to maximize your earning potential.

 Life coaches and motivational speakers often cite the importance of personal leverage for those seeking personal and financial success.
 Personal leverage can be loosely defined as a process through which you attempt to understand what motivates you and then use that motivator to help you set and achieve important goals; a way of framing your goals and experiences relating to it.
-Leadership gurus like Tony Robbins and Jeremy Watkins have described the way that our culture places great emphasis on achievement and success without always connecting the win to the qualities that made success possible.
+Leadership gurus like and have described the way that our culture places great emphasis on achievement and success without always connecting the win to the qualities that made success possible.

 Personal motivators are different for each individual; some may be financial freedom, open to travel, supporting a family, growing investment portfolio, home renovation, stability, a large purchase, or retirement.
 On the other end of the personal motivator is a rooted fear in the fear of loosing.
 It is also generally true that the higher the stakes of that loss, the greater your motivation to actively guard against it by doing things that contribute to your success.
 For example, many investors view buying a rental property as one step toward saving for retirement or growing personal wealth.
-This is a solid plan, and one that has been proven to offer returns that are higher than other types of investments.
+This is a solid plan, and one that has been that are higher than other types of investments.
 The point being that when you establish a clear motivator it can carry through the fears and risks associated with investments.

 For investors with the ability to pay cash for a rental property, they may think that once they hold title to the house that there is nothing else to do but wait for the property to appreciate.
 This mentality may work with low-risk – and low return – investments like bonds and savings accounts, and perhaps even when investing in the stock market.
 Such options typically offer returns equal to the amount of effort required to set them up, and often fail to meet expectations.